Barbu d'Anvers: History

 The Barbu d'Anvers is among the oldest bantam breeds, and derives from small bearded chickens of the Low Countries similar to those depicted in the paintings of Aelbert Cuyp in the seventeenth century.
 The first reliable written mention of it dates from 1858, and the first description is that of Victor La Perre De Roo in 1882.
 From about 1890 there was growing interest in the breed, and by 1910 the Club Avicole du Barbu Nain, the breeder's club, had nearly five hundred members.

 It is the only Belgian bantam breed not threatened with extinction.
-A census in 2005 found 1500 birds.
+A census in 2005 found 1500 birds in Belgium.

 The Barbu d'Anvers has a tail-less variant, the Barbu de Grubbe, and is the predecessor of other Belgian bantam breeds such as the Barbu d'Uccle and the Barbu d'Everberg.
 It was included the Standard of Perfection of the American Poultry Association in 1949.